quantified-uncertainty/squiggle/packages/website/src/pages/docs/Api/List.md

 ### uniq

 Filters the list for unique elements.
-Now only works on Strings, Numbers, and Booleans.
+Now only works on some Squiggle types.

 ```
 List.uniq: (list<'a>) => list<'a>